Corrector Yui: Correctors

 Corrector Software No. 1, The Regulator.
-Yui meets him in a space adventure site (not unlike an MMORPG).
-He has the ability to practically stop time for a limited time, enabling him to move at light-speed velocity.
-His power in the Wind Element Suit makes Yui able to stop time for about 15 seconds, and if other Correctors (such as I.R.) borrow its power, the time can be strengthened to 30 seconds.
-He has a "hero-guy" type personality and insists on being the team leader and great hero (treats Yui like a damsel in distress, said he didn't need a woman's help, always tries to go first without everyone's concern, tries to steal the spotlight every time, has some narcissistic streak, etc), which at first makes Yui tend to dislike him, and sometimes puts him at odds with the other Correctors, though he is actually a nice.
-He is mainly a comic relief for the show (especially 2nd season).
+Yui meets him in a space adventure site resembling a MMORPG.
+He has the ability to temporarily stop time, enabling him to move at light-speed velocity.
+His power in the Wind Element Suit allows Yui to stop time for about 15 seconds, which can be upgraded to 30 seconds if other Correctors such as I.R. borrow its power.
+Though nice, he has a "hero-guy" type personality and insists on being the team leader and a great hero, which initially causes Yui to dislike him and sometimes puts him at odds with the other Correctors.
+He mainly serves as comic relief, especially in the second season.